wp-plugins/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.4.8 =
+* Fixed: XSS vulnerabilities
+* Fixed: name "unikey" in activation email
+* Fixed: some php warnings
+* Added: some help pointers in admin (WP 3.3)

 = 2.4.7 =
 * Updated: now the batch interval is 5 minutes and the maximum number of emails per batch is 30